sashadt/docs/docs/troubleshooting.md

           </exclusions>
         </dependency>

-### Serialization considerations
+## Serialization considerations

-An Apex application needs to satisfy serializability requirements on operators and tuples as described below.
+An Apex application needs to satisfy serializability requirements on operators and tuples as follows:

-#### Operators
+### Operators

 After an application is launched, the DAG is serialized using a combination of [Java Serialization](https://docs.oracle.com/javase/8/docs/platform/serialization/spec/serialTOC.html) and